Introduction to Semiotics

-Take a walking survey of the environment - choose a street, store or other site, and choose a category - cars, buildings, businesses, type of product or other element.
+Take a walking survey of the environment - choose a place - street, store or other site, and choose a category - cars, buildings, businesses, type of product or other element.

 Record 25 names of the items of the type you have chosen, and then organize them into (possible) categories based on the names - a bestiary, to use Barthes' term.
 Make sure you organize based on the connotations of the names, not the products themselves.
 Connotatitive values of names are what is most important here.
 Think about why the names are appropriate.
 What conventions are there about naming in this category?
 What qualities are the names trying to convey.
 In Barthian terms, what myths are these names supporting?

 Read Creating Effective Brand Names: A Study of the Naming Process for background on practical aspects of naming.